Written by Donald E. Sheppard

 Along for the riches of conquest were: carpenters, priests, navigators, lords, engineers, ship builders, blacksmiths, farmers, herdsmen, merchants and prospectors.
 Some had sold their houses and farms to be with the famous conquistador but most had never been trained as soldiers.
 Many had never been outside their own villages, much less in a land so vast that even the worldly DeSoto misjudged its size.
 Spain and Portugal could be walked from one end to the other in less than one month.
 This "army" would walk North America for four years without seeing an ocean, not one of them ever knowing what they were up against.
 Their long-lasting effect on America, on the world for that matter, would be profound.

 The Orient, the greatest market in the world at that time, was waiting for Spain's New World riches.
 The prospects of opening a trade route through his new colony to the Orient lured DeSoto into America.
 DeSoto had observed that a Great Circle of Earth drawn from Havana, Spain's world shipping port in the New World, to the Orient went up America's Great River and crossed the Indians' legendary northern sea.
-Spanish immigrants, first attracted by riches, would surely settle the banks of America's Great River and all of its tributaries once the Indians were removed to the mines of Mexico and Peru.
-Once Spanish settlers were enticed to his new colony, DeSoto could direct them to build a port on the northern sea, then sail that sea to China, thereby opening an East-West "Northern Passage" trade route through his new colony.
+Spanish immigrants, first attracted by riches, would surely settle the banks of America's Great River and its tributaries once the Indians were removed to the mines of Mexico and Peru.
+DeSoto could direct his settlers to build a port on America's northern sea, then sail that sea to China to open an East-West "Northern Passage" trade route through his new colony.

 Beginning with news of Hernando DeSoto's death in the 1540's, today's image of the Devil arose throughout Europe: our tall, red-skinned, body-hairless, dark-eyed, headdressed, spear-carrying American Indians with animal tails were immortalized.
 Indians were even called "Red Devils" by European settlers.
 That image, born in Spanish Conquest, survives to this day.
 It varies so much from all previous "Devil" concepts in Europe that its widespread use, immediately following DeSoto's death, seems indisputable.